zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 PHP
 ---

-The binary distribution of PHP for Windows includes loadable modules for Apache 1, Apache 2.0, and Apache 2.2.
-The Ice extension for PHP can be used with all Apache versions.
+The binary distribution of PHP 5.3.6 for Windows is compiled with Visual Studio 2008 (Visual C++ 9) and therefore is not compatible with the Apache binaries provided by the Apache Software Foundation, which are compiled with Visual C++ 6.

+The Ice extension for PHP included in this installer is also compiled with VC9 for compatibility with the PHP binary distribution.
+To use this extension, you will need a compatible PHP binary distribution as well as a compatible Web server.
+If you wish to use Apache, you can obtain a VC9 build of Apache from alternate sources.

+If you require a version of the Ice extension for a different environment, you will need to compile the extension from source.
+Download the Ice source distribution and review the php/INSTALL file for details.

 The PHP documentation describes how to configure the Apache servers for PHP, and the PHP installer may have already performed the